ietf-wg-cellar/matroska-specification/cellar-tags/tagging.md

 ### TagName Formatting

+The `TagName` element can hold any UTF-8 data.
+However, to distinguish between the IANA assigned names and custom or private ones, a set of rules are defined.

 Assigned `TagName` values **MUST** consist of latin capital letters, numbers and the underscore character '_'.

 Assigned `TagName` values **MUST NOT** contain any space.